KahaMason/Chat-App/README.md

 ➢ Socket.io/Client – Used to establish socket connection to server

 #### Components:
-➢ Menu – Used to present all the app routes and navigational links ➢ Login – Used to present a login form for users to login to the chat system ➢ Chat – Chat Application that communicates with users on the same socket
+➢ Admin - Used to access administration tools to manage users groups and channels ➢ Menu – Used to present all the app routes and navigational links ➢ Login – Used to present a login form for users to login to the chat system ➢ Chat – Chat Application that communicates with users on the same socket

 #### Routes:
 ➢ Login – Used to navigate to the login form
 ➢ Chat – Used to navigate to the chat rooms.
-Restricted Access: Users must be logged in
+Restricted Access: Users must be logged in.
+➢ Admin - Used to navigate to admin tools.
+Restricted Access: Logged in user must be either a super user or group admin to access.

 #### Modules:
 ➢ Forms Module – Modules necessary for the handling of forms.
 E.g. login.